swiftmailer/swiftmailer/docs/book/en/01-Introduction.markdown

 SMTP.
 It has since grown into the flexible component-based library that is in development today.

-I first posted Swift Mailer on a web [forum][2] asking for comments from other developers.
+Chris Corbyn first posted Swift Mailer on a web [forum][2] asking for comments from other developers.
 It was never intended as a fully supported open source project, but members of the forum began to adopt it and make use of it.

-Very quickly feature requests were coming to me for the ability to add attachments and use SMTP authentication, along with a number of other "obvious" missing features.
+Very quickly feature requests were coming for the ability to add attachments and use SMTP authentication, along with a number of other "obvious" missing features.
 Considering the only alternative was PHPMailer it seemed like a good time to bring some fresh tools to the table.
-I began working towards a more component based, PHP5-like approach unlike the existing single-class, legacy PHP4 approach taken by PHPMailer.
+Chris began working towards a more component based, PHP5-like approach unlike the existing single-class, legacy PHP4 approach taken by PHPMailer.

-Members of the forum offered a lot of advice and critique on my code as I worked through this project and released versions 2 and 3 of the library in 2005 and 2006, which by then had been broken down into smaller classes offering more flexibility and supporting plugins.
-To this day I still receive a lot of feature requests from users both on the forum and in my inbox.
+Members of the forum offered a lot of advice and critique on the code as he worked through this project and released versions 2 and 3 of the library in 2005 and 2006, which by then had been broken down into smaller classes offering more flexibility and supporting plugins.
+To this day the Swift Mailer team still receive a lot of feature requests from users both on the forum and in by email.

-I have learned a lot over the years whilst working on Swift Mailer and I believe that I have matured a lot as a developer, improving the underlying code in the library as I have done so.

-Until 2008 I was the sole developer of Swift Mailer, but entering 2009 I gained the support of two experienced developers well-known to me: Paul Annesley and Christopher Thompson.
+Until 2008 Chris was the sole developer of Swift Mailer, but entering 2009 he gained the support of two experienced developers well-known to him: Paul Annesley and Christopher Thompson.
 This has been an extremely welcome change.

+As of September 2009, Chris handed over the maintenance of Swift Mailer to Fabien Potencier.

 Now 2009 and in its fourth major version Swift Mailer is more object-oriented and flexible than ever, both from a usability standpoint and from a